We join millions of others in sharing one common goal, and that is to enrich people’s lives in any way possible.

 Using the United Nations’ Sustainable Development Goals as a framework, we will be supporting projects that align with the broad goals such as No Poverty (SDG1), Zero Hunger (SDG2), Good Health and Well Being (SDG3), and Quality Education (SDG4).

 Our goal for a better tomorrow will address poverty alleviation, promoting zero hunger, accessibility to quality education and informative healthcare for women as we support for gender equality.

 The gift of a better tomorrow provides HOPE.
-With Hope, we can look towards a brighter future.
+With hope, we can look towards a brighter future.

 From a philanthropy perspective, my parents embedded in me and my siblings the value and reward of giving back.
-For as long as I can remember, I have always felt a longing tohelp people.
-To create a positive impact in anyway possible.
+For as long as I can remember, I have always felt a longing to help people; to create a positive impact in anyway possible.

-I was inspired to start AZONETA as I recognized the devastating impact of COVID-19 in my home country.
+I was inspired to start AZŌNETĀ as I recognized the devastating impact of COVID-19 in my home country.
 As much I frequently donated to charitable organizations in the past, I felt the need to create a big impact.

 First and foremost, I love being a teacher, but it is not an easy job and I have an endless number of resources at my disposal.
 So, I can understand the struggles that educators in Africa must face themselves.

 Lack of proper training, inadequate resources, and minimal funding must make teaching children in African countries that much more challenging, so I wanted to help.